gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 ```sh
 cf create-service-broker my-broker-name broker-user broker-password <broker-url>/<unique-suffix> --space-scoped
 ```
-You should use a different suffix for each broker registration.
+Use a different suffix for each broker registration.

 ### Extend the service broker

 Some service brokers need to perform custom actions during standard broker operations.
-For example special actions might be necessary in order to provision a new service instance.
+For example, special actions might be necessary to provision a new service instance.
 To do that, you can create a custom Node.js application for your service broker.
 This application can use the service broker framework as a normal Node.js package.
 Then you can register [custom callbacks](#hooks) to be invoked during each broker operation.